jason-kerney/blog/_posts/2023/2023-05-05-consent-for-crucial-conversations.md

 ## Knowing you have engagement

-The thing to listen for here, is "That's right" rather then "You're right".
+The thing to listen for here, is "That's right" rather than "You're right".
 "You're" right means the person is not taking ownership of the conversation, and are giving you ownership.
 "That's right" means they have internalized the situation and are taking at least some ownership of the situation.

 ## Call to Action